-All of these spin-offs and updates have helped to make Windows 10 the most modern OS out there – bringing in features and support that go way beyond the traditional PC.
+All of these spin-offs and updates have helped in making Windows 10 the most modern OS available – bringing in new features and support that reach far beyond the traditional PC.

-In this piece, we’ll help you decide if Windows 10 is worth your time, money and hard drive space.
+If you have not jumped on the Windows 10 bandwagon yet, in this piece, we’ll help you choose if it is worth your time, money and hard drive space.
 But first, let’s dive into all the major beats of the Windows 10 May 2019 Update.

 Windows 10 May 2019 Update

-The Windows 10 May 2019 Update is here, and with it are a few impressive new features and improvements – not to mention, minor yet completely welcome additions – that make your desktop environment even more secure as well as more efficient, giving users an even more seamless experience.
+With the Windows 10 May 2019 Update release comes some noteworthy new features and advances – as well as minor yet still appreciated additions – to make your desktop environment even more secure as well as more efficient, giving users an experience that’s even smoother.

-Bear in mind that there are also a couple of features that Microsoft is doing away with and a handful of features that Microsoft may completely remove from a future update.
-However, what’s worth noting here are the best new features of this latest update.
+There are also a few features that Microsoft is starting to phase out and a handful that Microsoft might completely remove from a future update.
+But, what’s worth noting now are the best new features in this latest update.

 We get it, and Microsoft gets it too.
-There’s always that uncertainty of running a new .exe file from the web, especially if it’s not from a well-known software company.
-Users who are very particular about their security would typically use a virtual machine so as to prevent damage to their computer if the file is in fact infected or corrupt.
-The millions of users who have absolutely no idea how to set up this virtual machine, however, would probably just risk it.
+When running a new .exe file from the web, especially if it’s not from a well-known software company, you’re always taking a risk.
+Users who are more vigilant about their security would typically use a virtual machine so as to prevent harm to their computer if the file turns out to be infected or corrupt.
+The millions of users who don’t have any idea how to set up this virtual machine, however, would probably just take the risk.

-Well, with the Windows 10 May 2019 Update, they won’t have to any longer.
-Everyone can simply utilize this nifty Windows Sandbox feature, which essentially creates a temporary and disposable desktop environment in which they can run that .exe file and test the app they’re installing.
-Doing so isolates it – and any potential harm it might cause.
+With the Windows 10 May 2019 Update, they won’t need to rely on a virtual machine anymore.
+Everyone can just take advantage of this nifty Windows Sandbox feature, as it basically constructs a temporary and disposable desktop environment in which they can run that .exe file and test the app they’re installing.
+Doing so isolates it – and any potential harm that comes with it.

 May 2019 Update Issues